Website Manager

 Tryouts

-Tryouts are held for each age group prior to the fall season.
-Fall tryouts are usually held in June prior to school letting out.
+Tryouts are held for each age group prior to the fall season, typically in June prior to the end of school.
 Dates for tryouts will be posted on the SCOR website.
-Tryouts are mandatory for participation in the travel program.
+Tryouts are mandatory for participation in the travel program - if your child is unable to attend, please let us know as soon as possible so we can arrange for an appropriate evaluation in a time frame that allows us to meet CJSA deadlines.

 Team selections for the Fall are expected to carry through to the Spring season with exceptions made due to registration changes or skill adjustments as determined by team coaches.
 Players who choose to leave Travel soccer for a season will forfeit their spot on their team and will be able to tryout again the following season.
 Letters of acceptance will be emailed to players/parents by the SCOR Registrar.
 Players who do not make a travel team will be offered a Rec-Plus team position or a refund.